SB01 Manual Superlative™

 Vibrato Latch

-Pressing the joystick will momentarily toggle the LFO vibrato modulation on.
-Holding SHIFT while pressing will latch the vibrato ON and OFF, having the same effect as holding the joystick forward.
+Clicking the joystick will momentarily toggle the LFO vibrato modulation on.
+Holding SHIFT while clicking will latch the vibrato on and off, having the same effect as holding the joystick forward for constant vibrato effect.

 Mod CV